Join one of our free telephone social groups to make friends, chat with and support other blind and partially sighted people just like you.

-Over 130 Telebefriending groups currently meet together over the telephone, once a week for around 55 minutes.
+Telebefriending groups meet together over the telephone, once a week for around 55 minutes.
 Groups run between 9.30am and 5.00pm, Monday to Friday.

 Every one of our friendly groups is different and it’s up to the people in each group to decide what they like to talk about.
 People talk about everything from families and daily life to current affairs and interests.
 People often share practical information and encouragement about living with sight loss.

 I'm a quiet person, what if I don't have much to say?